-Early Childhood Education for Currently Licensed Teachers
+Early Childhood Education for Currently Certified Teachers

-(GSU Post-B.A. leading to ISBE EC License)
+(GSU Post-B.A. leading to ISBE EC Certificate)

-The program is designed for those who already possess an Elementary or Elementary Special Education Teaching License and now wish to pursue licensure in Early Childhood Education.
-This set of a minimum of six courses (16 hours) meets the ISBE requirements for entitlement leading to teacher licensure in Early Childhood Education (Birth through 3rd grade).
+The certificate is designed for those who already possess an Elementary or Elementary Special Education Teaching Certificate and now wish to pursue certification in Early Childhood Education.
+This set of a minimum of six courses (16 hours) meets the ISBE requirements for entitlement leading to teacher certification in Early Childhood Education (Birth through 3rd grade).